equinor/radix-public-site/public-site/site/docs/topic-docker/index.md

 [Katacoda](https://www.katacoda.com/) offers free courses where you can work with Docker directly in the browser, without having to install it locally.
 Other resources could be the official [Docker documentation](https://docs.docker.com/).

-## Security
+# Security

-### Running as non-root
+## Running as non-root

 Application hosted on Radix must be run with non-root privileges in the container.
 A security policy enabled in the Radix platform will prevent the application from running if it is not configured to run as non-root.
 Here's an sample on how you can run change a Docker container to run as a non-root user, the principle is that you create a dedicated user and group on the image and use this user to run the process.

+> If this is not configured, your deployment will not start.

 If your base image is a unprivileged image, you'll need to find the ID of the running user, and use that id in your Dockerfile.

  **USER <USER_ID>** specifies which user to run as, this **must** be the ID of the user, not the name.
 This will ensure that Kubernetes can verify that the container is running as a non-root user.

-This is a sample on how it can be done for node based images.
+This is a sample on how it can be done for **node alpine based images**.

 ```yaml
 FROM node:lts-alpine